No products in the basket.

-Once you have purchased your bat, it’s very important to remember that it must be carefully looked after.
-A bat is made from naturally grown willow that been carefully grown and cared for, for many years and this care must be continued with, for the full life of your bat.
-You will have paid alot of money for your bat, so we would like to help you take care of it.
+Once you have purchased your bat, it’s very important to remember that it must be carefully prepared and looked after.
+A bat is made from naturally grown willow that been cared for, for many years and this care must be continued with, for the full life of your bat.
+You will have paid alot of money for your bat, so we would like to help you prolong its life and maximise its performance levels.
 The tips below should help is doing that.

 Oiling (Uncovered Bats)

-Many bats need to be oiled using either raw linseed oil or special bat oil before they are used.
-A small amount of oil should be applied to the face of the bat.
+All bats need to be oiled using either raw linseed oil or Owzat cricket bat oil before they are knocked in.
+A small amount of oil should be applied to the face of the bat with your fingers.
 It should then be worked into the rest of the blade as well as the toe, edges and back of the bat.
 The splice area of the bat should not be oiled as this may soften the glue around that area.
-The bat should then be kept horizontally on its back for 24 hours so as to allow the oil to soak in.
+The bat should then be kept horizontally on its back so as to allow the oil to naturally dry.
 When the bat has dried out any oil that has not soaked in should be removed.
 To do this fine sandpaper should be used.
-This process should then be repeated.
-However, the back of the bat should not be oiled again.
-Please remember that only a small amount of oil must be used.
+This process should then be repeated, but please remember that only a small amount of oil must be used.